Value Proposition Matrix Test All the Components of the Value Proposition Across the Whole Value Chain

 Your Own Criteria

 Your criteria may be somewhat different—make sure that you are evaluating the right ones for you.
-Then use the value proposition matrix to test their strength or importance right across the value chain.
+Then use the Value Proposition Matrix to test their strength or importance right across the value chain.
 You can even give the values different weights.
 For example, if ‘time’ is a complete prerequisite for the customer, then it should carry more weight than for other people in the chain.

 You can only deliver powerful value to your customers if you ensure that value does not dribble between the slats separating each stage of the value chain.
 There needs to be strong alignment between all the people who impact the delivery of the final product to the customer.
-The value proposition matrix is designed to show you the weak and strong links in the chain.
+The Value Proposition Matrix is designed to show you the weak and strong links in the chain.

 Competitive Offers: You can replicate the process with all the competitive offers you can identify.
 You will sharpen your own value proposition, by comparing its relative performance against others, by using the value proposition matrix.
+You might want to check out how Investopedia describes a good value proposition.

 Recommended Posts